For Traditional & Non-Traditional Worship

 Each Edition Includes:

 Each Lectionary Liturgy edition includes options for each of the following Traditional Worship Elements.
 Often 2 to 3 choices are given.
-This is not one set service, you can pick and choose what fits you best!
+This is not one set service, you can pick and choose what fits your worship environment best!

 - Prayer of Preparation (2 choices)

-- Call to Worship (3 or more choices, often based on the psalm)
+- Call to Worship (2 or 3 choices, often based on the psalm)

 - Opening Prayer / Prayer of Invocation (2 choices)